 Who Is a Salt Water Hot Tub Best For?

 Salt water systems tend to appeal to people who value simplicity and consistency.
+They are a strong fit for:

 - Busy households that want low-maintenance routines